Did you know?

 If we use water more wisely, we can save a lot of water in the garden.
 It is best to water your garden early in the morning or late in the evening.
 Then the water evaporates less quickly and the plants can absorb it better.
 It is also better to water the plants at the roots.
 That is where they need the water.
 A large part of the water evaporates from the leaves.
 And: it is better to water your garden thoroughly once a week than a little every day.
 This trains the plants to grow longer roots that can search deeper into the ground for water.

-A rain barrel is also useful to have in the garden.
+A water butt is also useful in the garden.
 It allows you to collect rainwater during wet periods and reuse it when it is drier and warmer.
-A handy way to (re)use water!
+A convenient way to reuse water!

 Tip!

 Go green in your garden and use as little stone as possible.
-In a green garden, water can slowly sink away and be absorbed (in part) by the plants.
+In a green garden, water can slowly sink away and be absorbed by the plants to some extent.
 Water that falls on stones is immediately drained away into the sewer.

 Why do I often see fish coming to the surface in summer?